astro/skyflake/README.md

 The central component is a **nixosModule** that is configured for servers to be part of a cluster.

-*TODO:* what is covered on the server

 Users have a flat hierarchy of flake repositories they can push to.
-Their ssh interaction is forced into a custom script that lets only `git push`, triggering deployment.
+Their ssh interaction is forced into a custom script that lets only `git push`, triggering a hook that does the following:

+1. Builds the NixOS system
+2. Copies the result into a cluster-shared binary cache
+3. Runs the job on the cluster through Nomad

 ## Server configuration options